CHARLESTON – The YWCA has named Kanawha Circuit Judge Joanna Tabit as an honoree for the Women of Achievement award.

 She will attend a ceremony next year in March and begin her journey in becoming an ambassador for the YWCA’s cause.

-contributions to the community and Tabit has certainly done her part to help the community.
+Each year, YWCA Charleston honors four Kanawha Valley women for their remarkable personal and professional achievements and their contributions to the community and Tabit has certainly done her part to help the community.

 “I feel humbled and honored to be the recipient along with a wonderful group of women I look forward to getting to know,” Tabit said..